Wallet Solution¶

 An HTTP GET request to the /.well-known/openid-federation endpoint allows the retrieval of the Wallet Provider Entity Configuration.

-The Wallet Provider Entity Configuration is a JWS containing the public keys and supported algorithms of the Wallet Provider metadata definition.
+The Wallet Provider Entity Configuration is a signed JWT containing the public keys and supported algorithms of the Wallet Provider metadata definition.
 It is structured in accordance with the OpenID Connect Federation and the Trust Model section outlined in this specification.

 The returning Entity Configuration of the Wallet Provider MUST contain the attributes listed below: